zephyrproject-rtos/zephyr/boards/xtensa/intel_adsp_cavs25/doc/intel_adsp_generic.rst

 Refer to :ref:`twister_script` for more information on hardware maps.

-Local Flashing to CAVS-based ADSP
+Local Flashing to cAVS-based ADSP
 ---------------------------------

-You can also directly flash the signed binary with the CAVS tool on the board.
+You can also directly flash the signed binary with the cAVS tool on the board.
 This may be useful for debugging.

 .. code-block:: console